Az3rate/aznet/README.md

 - When you first open the terminal, you'll see a welcome message with quick tips and clickable commands.
 - Type `help` or click the help command for a list of available commands.
-- New users will see hints and guidance for getting started.
+- New users will see a special hint box with tips and guidance the first time they visit the terminal interface.

 ## Code of Conduct